AdamIsrael/adamisrael.com/content/fiction/dog-days/index.md

 <center>⁂</center>

-<p class="fiction first-letter">Bronwyn feared she was too late.
+<p class="first-letter">Bronwyn feared she was too late.
 The sun was rising over Manhattan and the zap she gave Westinghouse wouldn’t delay him for more than an hour.
 She flew now, always a risky thing.
 Short pulses of resonant energy propelled her forward and up, faster and more panicked.

 <p class="fiction">Her home rushed towards her, an immovable object to splatter against if she missed her mark.
 She was going too fast but she wouldn’t stop.
 She had to know that her family was safe.